Distribution Lead Times

 - Time for pre-save/pre-order campaigns

-- Buffer for any unexpected delays
+- Comfortable buffer for any unexpected delays

 - Specialist store eligibility (Beatport, Juno)